What is a scissor lift yellow card?

 Scissor lift yellow card NSW course

-A six hour, one-day training is offered at Chris Shilling Transport Training, this course is offered for those who need to learn the skills of working on a scissor lift.
+A six hour, one-day training is offered at CS Transport Training, this course is offered for those who need to learn the skills of working on a scissor lift.
 The training period, though, may vary subject to the size of the class, which is usually 10 students at most, and the prior practice and knowledge of the students.

 The only prerequisite to the course is that the students must be at least 18 years old.
 For those below the age of 18, additional info may be offered in the EWPA Restricted Yellow Card Guidelines.
 The cost of the complete scissor lift yellow card is $330 per student, which is due on the training date.
 If you plan to have a group booking or an on-site course, feel free to inquire about any discount that may be offered.